Subjective and Objective Quality-of-Experience Evaluation Study for Live Video Streaming: Experiment

 \subsubsection{Classfication Criteria}

-We present the performance evaluation based on the classification criteria of all the aforementioned QoE models using the largest publicly available database, WaterlooSQoE-IV, as shown in Fig \ref{classfication criteria}.
+We present the performance evaluation based on the classification criteria of all the QoE models using TaoLive QoE database and the largest publicly available database, WaterlooSQoE-IV, as shown in Fig \ref{classfication criteria}.
 From this figure, we can draw similar conclusions to those derived from the VQEG performance.
 Firstly, our proposed model Tao-QoE outperforms other QoE models by a significant margin in both the \emph{'Different vs. Similar'} and \emph{'Better vs. Worse'} classification tasks.
-Statistical analysis also demonstrates that our proposed model is significantly superior to other models on the WaterlooSQoE-IV database.
+Statistical analysis also demonstrates that our proposed model is significantly superior to other models on the TaoLive QoE database and WaterlooSQoE-IV database.
 Secondly, the AUC values for the \emph{'Better vs. Worse'} classification task are consistently higher than those for the \emph{'Different vs. Similar'} classification task, indicating that the latter is more challenging and there is still room for improvement in this area.